 We know how it is: bad weather can dash even the best-laid plans, leaving you with nothing to do and a house full of kids who are hopping off the walls!
-When it comes to rainy day activities for kids, a little flexibility and creativity go a long way—and while you and your littles might first be disappointed about your plans, with a few tricks up your sleeve, you’ll see how fun and manageable those gloomy days can be.
+When it comes to rainy day activities for kids, a little flexibility and creativity go a long way—and while you and your littles might first be disappointed about your plans, with some fun activities and a few tricks up your sleeve, you’ll see how fun and manageable those gloomy days can be.
 Read our favorite rainy day activities for ideas on how to keep your kids happy, busy, and engaged, even when the weather doesn’t go your way.

 Have an Indoor Picnic